vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 Key sub directories and the files contained within them are:

 * ``workshop`` - Directory under which your workshop files reside.
+* ``workshop/content`` - Directory under which your workshop instructions resides.
+* ``resources`` - Directory under which Kubernetes custom resources are stored for deploying the workshop using Educates.
+* ``resources/workshop.yaml`` - The custom resource for Educates which describes your workshop and requirements it may have when being deployed.

+If you are using the `classic` renderer for workshop instructions you would also have the following files:

 * ``workshop/modules.yaml`` - Configuration file with details of available modules which make up your workshop, and data variables for use in content.
 * ``workshop/workshop.yaml`` - Configuration file which provides the name of the workshop, the list of active modules for the workshop, and any overrides for data variables.

-* ``workshop/content`` - Directory under which your workshop content resides, including images to be displayed in the content.
-* ``resources`` - Directory under which Kubernetes custom resources are stored for deploying the workshop using Educates.
-* ``resources/workshop.yaml`` - The custom resource for Educates which describes your workshop and requirements it may have when being deployed.
+If you are using the `hugo` renderer, instead of ``workshop/modules.yaml`` and ``workshop/workshop.yaml`` you may optionally have the single file:

+* ``workshop/config.yaml`` - Configuration file with details of available modules which make up your workshop, data variables for use in content, and selectable paths through the workshop instructions.

+In the case of the `hugo` renderer, if `workshop/config.yaml` doesn't exist or no configuration is included within it, workshop instructions page ordering will be based on file name sort order, or page weights if defined in the meta data of pages.

+If your workshop instructions use images, if using the `classic` renderer, the images can be placed in the same directory as the Markdown or AsciiDoc files.
+If using the `hugo` renderer, you should follow the Hugo convention and place images in the `workshop/static` directory, or use page bundles and include the image for a page in the directory for the page bundle.

 A workshop may consist of other configuration files, and directories with other types of content, but this is the minimal set of files to get you started.